microsoft/hi-ml/docs/source/runner.md

 ### Outputting files during training

-The Lightning model returned by `get_model` needs to write its output files to the current working directory.
+The Lightning model returned by `create_model` needs to write its output files to the current working directory.
 When running inside of AzureML, the output folders will be directly under the project root.
 If not running inside AzureML, a folder with a timestamp will be created for all outputs and logs.